Hurricane Laura aftermath: Hundreds of thousands without power in Louisiana, buildings ripped apart

 LIVE UPDATES: HURRICANE LAURA BATTERS LOUISIANA, TEXAS COASTS

-Gusts ripped off almost all the windows of a skyscraper in Lake Charles and sent the debris swirling through the air.
+Gusts ripped off almost all the windows of a skyscraper in Lake Charles and sent glass and debris swirling through the air.

 “These buildings had the majority of their windows completey [sic] blown out,” National Geographic photographer and storm chaser Mike Thiess wrote on Twitter.